MicrosoftDocs/sdk-api/sdk-api-src/content/windns/ns-windns-__unnamed_struct_29.md

-### -field pNameTarget
+### -field pNameNext

-A pointer to a string that represents the target host.
+A pointer to a string that represents the name of the next domain.

-### -field wPriority

-The priority of the target host specified in <b>pNameTarget</b>.
-Lower numbers imply higher priority to clients attempting to use this service.

-### -field wWeight

-The relative weight of the target host in <b>pNameTarget</b> to other hosts with the same <b>wPriority</b>.
-The chances of using this host should be proportional to its weight.

-### -field wPort
+### -field wNumTypes

-The port used on the target host for this service.
+The number of elements in the <b>wTypes</b> array. <b>wNumTypes</b> must be 2 or greater but cannot exceed 8.

-### -field Pad
+### -field wTypes

-Reserved for padding.
-Do not use.
+A <b>BYTE</b> array that contains a bitmap which specifies the RR types that are present  in the next domain.
+Each bit in the array corresponds to a <a href="https://msdn.microsoft.com/95bc9193-7962-498a-9abd-c4718ac35f0f">DNS Record Type</a> as defined in section 5.2 of <a href="http://go.microsoft.com/fwlink/p/?linkid=124775">RFC 2535</a>.

 ## -remarks